cwellsx/time/src/topbar/markdown/now.md

 # Now

-Press the Start button when you start doing something, then record what you did and Stop when you finish.
+- When you start doing something, click the Start button
+- When you finish or pause, record what you did and click Stop.

 ## Time Started or Stopped

-The first text on the page displays the current state:
+The first text on the page displays the current state, and the time at which you clicked the button:

-- Started after you pressed the Start button
+- Started &ndash; after you click the Start button
-- Stopped after you pressed the Stop button
+- Stopped &ndash; after you click the Stop button

-It also displays the time at which you pressed the button.

 When the state is Stopped, the only element on the page is the Start button.

 ## Start

-Press the Start button to begin recording a time period.
+Click the Start button to begin recording a time period.

 ![Start button](start)